Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-25 00:28:57
+Last Updated: 2025-05-26 00:26:52

-The bird is powered by its own life and by its motivation.
+We are the mirror - As well as the face in it.

-By Abdul Kalam
+By Rumi